PhaneeChowdary/PLRNN/README.md

-# Building a PLRNN from scratch
+# Building a PLRNNCell from scratch